anonymoussc/anonymoussc.github.io/_posts/2015-07-21-angularjs-animation-code-example.markdown

 title:  "AngularJS animation code example"
 date:   2015-07-21 04:28:49
 categories: Software-Engineering AngularJS
+summary: Animation, by definition, is the process of creating a continuous motion over a period of time.
 ---

 Animation, by definition, is the process of creating a continuous motion over a period of time.